danielgroves/danielgroves.net/readme.md

 # danielgroves.net Source

 This is the source for the current version of my portfolio.
-This may seem stagnent at times as I tend to keep development stuff privatly on my own GitLab install and only push changes over here when they go live on the site.
+This automatically pushed as I commit changes to the production branch.
+New features, content, and design changes are developed on private branches which are automatically pushed here when they are deployed.

 My site has previously been a static site with no generator behind it and [WordPress](http://wordpress.org "WordPress Publishing Platform") based.